sivasankarims/testProject/README.md

 # testProject
-My First Project for Automation - By Sivasankari
+My Project for Automation - By Sivasankari